 - If each artist works in the same discipline, but styles, techniques, etc. are distinctly different, each artist must apply for membership;

 - If the artist uses non‐artists or assistants to help in their work (e.g., framing, set‐up, cleaning, etc.), only a single membership is required, with all names listed on the application.
 However, only the artist will have voting privileges.

 Application for CSA Membership

 A State of New Mexico CRS (gross receipts tax) number, your signature waiving all insurance liability responsibilities and certifying that you are the sole proprietor of all rights in and to the artwork is required on the application.
-In addition, you must submit an email containing a minimum of five (5) high resolution digital images (2000 x 2000 pixels minimum) of EACH medium you intend to exhibit.
+In addition, you must submit an email containing a minimum of five (5) high resolution digital images (300 dpi and 1500 pixels on the shortest side) of EACH medium you intend to exhibit.
 If the artist maintains a website with high quality images of artwork, providing a link to it in the application would be very helpful in the jury process.

 It is important that the samples you provide reflect the quality of your current, original work as closely as possible for the jurying review process.

 The Membership Jury Committee is comprised of a number of members that are professional artists with extensive experience in various art forms and media.
 Each application and artwork is given a thorough review by the individual Committee members.
 The review criteria are:

 - Craftsmanship (skilled and innovative in the construction and/or use of materials resulting in fine art or high quality craftwork)